CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Although SLANG files can be composed in any text editor, using a modern code editor with support for YAML syntax highlighting is recommended.
 See [Sublime Integration](#docs/#sublime-integration) for instructions on how to download, install and use the SLANG snippets for [Sublime Text](http://www.sublimetext.com/).

 ####Code files
-In a new folder create two new SLANG files, flow.sl and ops.sl, and copy the code below.
+In a new folder, create two new SLANG files, flow.sl and ops.sl, and copy the code below.

 **flow.sl**
 ```yaml